philippkeller/blog-random-howtos/source/_posts/Tagsystems-performance-tests.md

 So I'd suggest that if your average distribution is 1%, take "toxi", if the distribution is broader, take "MySQLicious fulltext".

 If you take a closer look, you can see that the fulltext schema stayed as fast as when queried in the 250 tag set.
 That means, if you want to go sure your tag system responds ok in every situation, you should go with the "mysql fulltext" schema.
-[Hannes has done some further investigation on mysql fulltext running on MySQL 4.1](http://hannes.magiccards.info/get/results.html) (my tests were on MySQL 4.0.21)

 #### Union